Goldfish Care in 2021

 The aim of this introduction to goldfish care is to give beginners the basic knowledge they need to care for goldfish properly.
 Of course, there’s much more to learn about goldfish, so throughout this care guide you’ll find links to other articles that explore these topics in more detail.

-The Goldfish Tank has been offering expert goldfish care advice since 2013 and is written by a knowledgeable team of aquarists.
-If you need more help or you’re unsure about anything in this guide, please add a comment below.
+The Goldfish Tank has been offering expert goldfish care advice since 2013 and is written, updated and maintained by a knowledgeable team of aquarists.
+If you need more help or you’re unsure about anything in this guide, please get in touch or add a comment below.

 What size tank do goldfish need?